The following outlines how common scenarios are typically handled. Please note that every situation is unique and will be assessed individually.

 For outage safety tips, including how to prolong perishable foods from spoiling, visit our What To Do During an Outage web page.

-Property damage resulting from crews performing work
+Property damage resulting from crews performing Toronto Hydro work

-If your property damage is proven to have been caused by Toronto Hydro employees or a third-party contractor working on behalf of Toronto Hydro, Toronto Hydro or its contractor will work with you to resolve your claim.
+If you believe your property damage was caused by Toronto Hydro or a Toronto Hydro third-party contractor performing work, Toronto Hydro or its contractor will work with you to review your claim.

 Motor vehicle accident with a Toronto Hydro vehicle